dyspop/responsysrest/README.md

     import responsysrest as r
     client = r.Client(r.configuration.auto(), r.credentials.auto())

-If not then the package can import them into class objects:
+If not then the package can import them from json files:

     config = r.configuration.from_json('path/to/config.json')
     creds = r.credentials.from_json('path/to/secret.json')